waynelinks/webdock/README.md

 WebDock
 ===

-WebDock is a minimalistic Docker starter for web applications.
+WebDock is a Docker starter for web applications.

 Project is designed to work with PHP micro services and SPA web clients, but it is also great to work with PHP MPA.